DevMountain/ContinuumOld/README.md

 Until you implement the `UIImagePickerController`, you will use a staged static image to add new posts.

-1. Assign the table view to use static cells.
+1. In the the attributes inspector of the `AddPostTableViewController`, assign the table view to use static cells.
 Adopt the 'Grouped' cell style.
 Add three sections.
 2. Build the first section by creating a tall image selection/preview cell.
 Add a 'Select Image' `UIButton` that fills the cell.
 Add an empty `UIImageView` that also fills the cell.
 Make sure that the button is on top of the image view so it can properly recognize tap events.
 3. Build the second section by adding a `UITextField` that fills the cell.
 Assign placeholder text so the user recognizes what the text field is for.
 4. Build the third section by adding a 'Add Post' `UIButton` that fills the cell.
-5. Add an IBAction to the 'Select Image' `UIButton` that assigns a static image to the image view (add a sample image to the Assets.xcassets that you can use for prototyping this feature), and removes the title text from the button.
+5. Add an IBAction and IBOutlet to the 'Select Image' `UIButton` that assigns a static image to the image view (add a sample image to the Assets.xcassets that you can use for prototyping this feature), and removes the title text from the button.
-    * note: It is important to remove the title text so that the user no longer sees that a button is there, but do not remove the entire button, that way the user can tap again to select a different image.
+    * note: It is important to remove the title text so that the user no longer sees that a button is there, but do not remove the entire button, that way the user can tap again to select a different image (i.e. do not hide the button).
 6. Add an IBAction to the 'Add Post' `UIButton` that checks for an `image` and `caption`.
-If there is an `image` and a `caption`, use the `PostController` to create a new `Post` and dismiss the view controller.
-If either the image or a caption is missing, present an alert directing the user to check their information and try again.
+If there is an `image` and a `caption`, use the `PostController` to create a new `Post`.
+Guard against either the image or a caption is missing.
+Leave the completion closure in the `createPostWith` function empty for now.
+7. After creating the post, you will want to navigate the user back to `PostListTableViewController` of the application.
+You will need to edit the Selected View Controller for your apps tab bar controller.
+You can achieve this by setting the `selectedIndex` property on the tab bar controller.

+`self.tabBarController?.selectedIndex = 0`

 7. Add a 'Cancel' `UIBarButtonItem` as the left bar button item.
-Implement the IBAction to dismiss the view.
+Implement the IBAction to bring the user back to the `PostListTableViewController` using the same line of code from step 6.

-#### A Note on Reusable Code

-Consider that this Photo Selection functionality could be useful in different views and in different applications.
-New developers will be tempted to copy and paste the functionality wherever it is needed.
-That amount of repetition should give you pause. _Don't repeat yourself_ (DRY) is a shared value among skilled software developers.

-Avoiding repetition is an important way to become a better developer and maintain sanity when building larger applications.

-Imagine a scenario where you have three classes with similar functionality.
-Each time you fix a bug or add a feature to any of those classes, you must go and repeat that in all three places.
-This commonly leads to differences, which leads to bugs.

-You will refactor the Photo Selection functionality (selecting and assigning an image) into a reusable child view controller in Part 2.
+8. Override `ViewDidDisappear` to reset the Select Image Button's title back to "Select Image" and reset the imageView's image to nil.

 ### Polish Rough Edges

-At this point you should be able view added post images in the Timeline Post List scene, add new `Post` objects from the Add Post Scene, add new `Comment` objects from the Post Detail Scene, and persist and use user profile information provided by the current user.
+At this point you should be able view added post images in the Timeline Post List scene, add new `Post` objects from the Add Post Scene, add new `Comment` objects from the Post Detail Scene.
+Your app will not persist or share data yet.
 Use the app and polish any rough edges.
 Check table view cell selection.
 Check text fields.
 Check proper view hierarchy and navigation models.

-### Black Diamonds

-* Review the README instructions and solution code for clarity and functionality, submit a GitHub pull request with suggested changes.
-* Provide feedback on the expectations for Part One to a mentor or instructor.

-## Part Two - Search Controller, Container Views, Apple View Controllers
+## Part Two - UISearchBarDelegate, UIImagePickerController

-* implement search using the system search controller
+* implement search using UISearchBarDelegate
 * use the image picker controller and activity controller
-* use container views to abstract shared functionality into a single view controller

 Add and implement search functionality to the search view.
 Implement the Image Picker Controller on the Add Post scene.
-Decrease the amount of repeated code by refactoring the similar functionality in the Add Post scenes into a child view controller that is used in both classes.

 ### Search Controller